 Beyond physical relief, using a heating pad can foster relaxation and reduce stress.
 The comforting warmth provides a soothing sensation, which can be invaluable during pregnancy when stress and discomfort can often compound.
 Taking a few moments to relax with a heating pad can offer a much-needed mental break.

-Furthermore, heat therapy can specifically support the body through pregnancy-specific discomforts.
+Heat therapy can specifically support the body through pregnancy-specific discomforts.
 As hormones cause joint laxity and the growing uterus shifts the body’s alignment, muscles work harder to maintain balance.
 Heating pads can help counter the resulting fatigue and soreness, making everyday activities more manageable.

 Popular Types of Heating Pads for Expectant Mothers